Priya is pursuing her undergrad in law and business administration. She loves translated books, world cinema and French chic.

 As a romance junkie, I always prefer a standalone as opposed to a standard trilogy.
 I like a book that captures everything—right from the moment the heroes meet to the sweet romantic finish.
 While there are plenty of contemporary romance novels, I have often found it difficult to find a good book, the kind that just makes me smile and giggle and swoon.
-So after a few years since I forayed into the romance genre, I have a list of 18 Standalone Romance Novels for you in no particular order.
+So after a few years since I forayed into the romance genre, I have a list of ten Standalone Romance Novels for you in no particular order.

-1. Welcome To Temptation
+1. Welcome To Temptation by Jennifer Cruise

-Did you know this book was a New York Times Best Seller?
+Did you know Welcome to Temptation was a New York Times Best Seller?
 I had accidentally stumbled upon this book and boy am I glad I did.
 It’s a terrific novel—it’s funny, witty and refreshing.
 I love how the author paired up two seemingly normal people and turned the book into a can’t-put-down story.
 I stayed up all night reading it.
 Sophie Demsey and Phin Tucker decide to hook up to satiate their mutual attraction and eventually (read: in three weeks) fall in love with each other.
 And I actually bought it!
 That’s how well it's written!
 This is where you start when you’re looking for a romance novel.

-2. Law Of Attraction
+2. Law Of Attraction by N.M Silber

 The novel follows two lawyers—on two different sides of the courts—who decide to get to know each other, start dating, meet each other’s parents and just have a fun life.
 In terms of plot, from a critical point of view, there wasn’t conflict involved.
 It’s a no-drama, no fuss and no-nonsense type of love story.
 It may sound very unrealistic, to begin with, however, angst, plot-driven drama has become a cliché in the romance genre and that’s what keeps this book sweet and refreshing

-3. Most Valuable Player
+3. Most Valuable Player by Lauren Blakely

 I really liked this book because it was narrated solely from the point-of-view of the male protagonist as opposed to the usual ridiculously silly and infatuated female protagonist.
 Not to say that Cooper Armstrong wasn’t ridiculously silly and infatuated.
 It’s a classic trope of a football player who falls in love with his hometown girl.
 Cooper kisses Violet in front of the cameras, and though she is his best friend’s sister and totally can’t-even-say-whether-she’s hot category, he starts falling for her.
 I liked the narration, liked the trope and liked the writing.
 I found Cooper to be sensible, focused young man, a good son and a good friend and still every bit as hot as a classic romance hero novel.

-4. The Hating Game
+4. The Hating Game by Sally Thorne

 I forayed into the love/hate trope with this book.
 It was such a delightful read with real, relatable characters with flaws and everything.
 What started out as a hating game between two colleagues sharing the same space gave away to sweet romance.
 The author did an excellent job of bringing out a sharp contrast between Joshua and Lucy.
 It was also hilarious with laugh-out-loud moments.
 I read it on a flight and I could barely hold on the giggles in the otherwise quiet plane.
 There are really rare good romantic-comedy books out there and this one definitely makes it in the list.
 I really hope Netflix makes a movie out of it.
 It would be so good.

-Made For You is another one of my favorite love-hate books.
+Made For You is another one of my favourite love-hate books.
 This book follows Miss Perfect Brynn Dalton who becomes unhinged when her childhood enemy William Thatcher moves into the house next door.
 But William had come back from the East Coast with a sweet motive.
 Not to make her life miserable as she thought, but really, to win her forever.
 It’s a cliché trope with a predictable ending but everything between was beautifully put together.

-6. Beautiful Stranger
+6. Beautiful Stranger by Christina Lauren

 Christina Lauren—these two women just know how to spin a swoon-worthy story with sizzling hot protagonists and a lot of banter and fun.
 I especially enjoyed Sara’s character; she was refreshingly headstrong and wonderful.
 Max and Sara become acquainted in a bar—a few instances later, they are in a no-strings-attached relationship but in good romance novel everything falls into place and they start developing serious feelings for each other.
 I preferred it over their first book, which was equally good, but I felt this one had a nicer setting because the guy was a smokin’ hot British venture capitalist and every romance junkie has a thing for a smokin’ hot British anything.